Flea: Fossil history

-Fleas likely descended from fluid feeding insects that probably fed on plants.
+Fleas likely descended from scorpionflies, insects that are predators or scavengers.
 Fossils of large, wingless stem-group fleas with siphonate (sucking) mouthparts from the Middle Jurassic to Early Cretaceous have been found in northeastern China and Russia, belonging to the families Saurophthiridae and Pseudopulicidae, as well as Tarwinia from the Early Cretaceous of Australia.
 Most flea families formed after the end of the Cretaceous (in the Paleogene and onwards).
 Modern fleas probably arose in the southern continental area of Gondwana, and migrated rapidly northwards from there.
 They most likely evolved with mammal hosts, only later moving to birds.

 Siphonaptera is a relatively small order of insects: members of the order undergo complete metamorphosis and are secondarily wingless (their ancestors had wings which modern forms have lost).
 In 2005, Medvedev listed 2005 species in 242 genera, and despite subsequent descriptions of new species, bringing the total up to around 2500 species, this is the most complete database available.
 The order is divided into four infraorders and eighteen families.
 Some families are exclusive to a single host group; these include the Malacopsyllidae (armadillos), Ischnopsyllidae (bats) and Chimaeropsyllidae (elephant shrews).

 Many of the known species are little studied.
 Some 600 species (a quarter of the total) are known from single records.
 Over 94% of species are associated with mammalian hosts, and only about 3% of species can be considered to be specific parasites of birds.
 The fleas on birds are thought to have originated from mammalian fleas; at least sixteen separate groups of fleas switched to avian hosts during the evolutionary history of the Siphonaptera.
 Occurrences of fleas on reptiles is accidental, and fleas have been known to feed on the hemolymph (bloodlike body fluid) of ticks.